minecow135/splatoon-calendar/README.md

       # copy with suffix to get more channels
       #splatfestWin2=CHANNEL ID,PING ID,PING ID
     volumes:
       - /var/www/splatoon-calendar:/home/node/app # first location is on the machine running docker. change this if needed.
-THIS SHOULD ALWAYS BE SAME AS VOLUME IN NODE - /web
+THIS SHOULD ALWAYS BE SAME AS VOLUME IN WEB CONTAINER - /web
     expose:
       - "8001"
     ports: